ankumar/architecture/Patterns/Stateful.md

 3. Purpose-built Databases - **SQL & NoSQL**

 ## Apps

-APIs - REST, GraphQL or gRPC or anything else

 Data Access patterns - Mapping between application & database structures.
 The two major categories are the [active record pattern](http://calpaterson.com/activerecord.html) and the data mapper pattern.

 The Data model comprises of